testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 85197615f2ef   postgres:15.3-alpine   "docker-entrypoint.s…"   12 minutes ago   Up 12 minutes   0.0.0.0:32769->5432/tcp, :::32769->5432/tcp   silly_ellis
 ```

-On the contrary, if you open again the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), we'll still get a 500 error, but different:
+On the contrary, if you open again the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), you'll still get a 500 error, but different:

 ```text
 redis: invalid URL scheme:
 ```

 Now it seems the application is able to connect to the database, but not to Redis.
-Let's fix it, but first stop the application with `Ctrl+C` and the application and the dependencies will be terminated by the signals we added in the `init` function.
+Let's fix it, but first stop the application with `Ctrl+C` and the application and the dependencies will be terminated by the signals you added in the `init` function.

 ###
 [Next](step-5-adding-redis.md)